kekyo/FSharp.Control.FusionTasks/README.md

 * ValueTask overview:
   * New standard "task-like" type named for "ValueTask&lt;T&gt;" for C#.
 FusionTasks supported ValueTask&lt;T&gt; on 1.0.20.
   * ValueTask&lt;T&gt; declared by struct (Value type) for goal is improvement performance.
 But this type has the Task&lt;T&gt; instance inside and finally continuation handle by Task&lt;T&gt;.
-  * ValueTask&lt;T&gt; performance effective situation maybe chatty-call fragments using both caller C# and awaiter C# codes...
+  * ValueTask&lt;T&gt; performance effective situation maybe chatty-call fragments using both caller C# and awaiter C# code...
   * ValueTask&lt;T&gt; a little bit or no effect improvement performance, because usage of senario for FusionTasks.
 * "task-like" augumenting is difficult:
   * We have to apply to task-like type with the attribute "AsyncMethodBuilderAttribute".